codedthinking/tender-home-bias/lesson/instructions1.md

 # Pretext
 > You are waiting for your flight at Paris CDG when you get a call from the Directeur du Trésor.
 He is going to an EU meeting discussing public procurement, where cross-border procurement will be discussed.
 He wants to know how France compares to other EU countries in terms of cross-border procurement, when French public agencies are supplied by non-French tender winners.
 >
 > Your laptop battery just died.
-You have access to a public internet terminal where you can fire up Replit with a bash terminal and access public data.
+You have access to a computer where you can fire up Replit with a bash terminal and access public data.
 You want to do an analysis that
 >
 > 1. only uses the tools at your disposal (so that you impress the Directeur with your fast response)
 > 2. can be fully reproduced later when you get back to the office (or recharge your laptop)